timkurvers/hotcorners/README.md

 Quickly enable/disable your Mac's hot corners.

-Useful when game developers - looking at you [Valve] - refuse to fix their stuff.
+Useful when game developers - looking at you [Valve with Dota 2] - refuse to fix their stuff.

 Licensed under the **MIT** license, see LICENSE for more information.